-- The healthcare industry is more than 200 percent more likely to encounter Data Theft and sees 340 percent more security incidents and attacks than the average industry. - " One in every 600 attacks in the healthcare sector involves advanced malware.
-In addition, healthcare is: - 400 percent more likely to be impacted by advanced malware. - 450 percent more likely to be impacted by Cryptowall. - 300 percent more likely to be impacted by Dyre. - 74 percent more likely to be impacted by phishing schemes such as FakeBank. - " The healthcare industry is 376 percent more likely to encounter Dropper Files, up from 200 percent in 2014. - In the first half of 2015, more than 83 percent of Dropper incidents were seen in the healthcare sector alone. - A March 2015 spike comprised more than 90 percent of all Dropper incidents categorized in all industries.
+- The healthcare industry is more than 200 percent more likely to encounter Data Theft and sees 340 percent more security incidents and attacks than the average industry. - One in every 600 attacks in the healthcare sector involves advanced malware.
+In addition, healthcare is: - 400 percent more likely to be impacted by advanced malware. - 450 percent more likely to be impacted by Cryptowall. - 300 percent more likely to be impacted by Dyre. - 74 percent more likely to be impacted by phishing schemes such as FakeBank. - The healthcare industry is 376 percent more likely to encounter Dropper Files, up from 200 percent in 2014. - In the first half of 2015, 83.7 percent of all incidents seen in healthcare were dropper files. - A March 2015 spike comprised more than 90 percent of all Dropper incidents categorized in all industries.

-ADVANCED MALWARE
+VALUABLE DATA TARGETED BY ADVANCED MALWARE